mccanne/sharkfest/README.md

 echo '{name:"Sally",city:"Berkeley",salary:350000.}(=employee)' | zq -Z "cut typeof_this:=typeof(this)" -
 ```
 Isn't this exactly a relational schema?

+> This is really powerful because we can now get the schema from the data
+> and do not have to synchronize data values with some external schema definition.

 ## Converging the Document and Relational Models